I received a complimentary tour of the Seneca Lake Wine Trail while attending the TBEX conference. All opinions expressed are my own.

 Glenora Wine Cellars

 Glenora Wine Cellars is noted as one of the first wineries on the Seneca Lake Wine Trail and the oldest winery on Seneca Lake.
 Nearly everyone I spoke to asked if I tasted their wine or visited the winery.
-Glenora also has accommodations available guests who would like to stay on their property at their Inn.
+Glenora also has accommodations available for guests who would like to stay on their property at their Inn.
 This is perfect for romantic getaways or a girl’s trip.
 Favorites included the Willow White and Cabernet Sauvignon.

 As with the other vineyards on the Seneca Lake Wine Trail, Fulkerson Winery focuses on Riesling.
 They even offer free home winemaking classes during the harvest season.
 In addition to tasting the Syrah Rose, I really loved the non-alcoholic himrod grape juice.